Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Experimental analysis

-In practical applications, the resolution of video becomes higher and higher, and high definition cameras are widely applied now.
-The problem we are faced with is getting more and more difficult.
-Most traditional methods extract the background from the sequences whose resolution is around 150$\times$150, and the number of the frames is usually around 50.
-When the scale of the data increases, these methods tend to be slow.
-Although some pixel-wise methods can still be quick enough by reducing the size of training set, their precision is influenced a lot.
+In this section, we discribe the time consumption of our model when solving tasks of different sizes.
+The majority of traditional methods are used for sequences with resolutions of around 150 $\times$ 150, and where the number of frames is usually around 50.
+When the scale of the data increases, these methods tend to become inefficient.

-In this section, we will check the ability of our model in solving the large scale problems.
-First, we pay attention to the number of the sequence.
-We operate our model on the data that consists of more than 1200 frames.
-We extract the background in four periods, i.e.,from the first 300 frames, the first 600 frames, the first 900 frames and the first 1200 frames, respectively.
-We show the time and the result in Fig.8.
+First, we focus on the number of frames of the sequence.
+We extract the background in four levels, i.e., from the first 300 frames, the first 600 frames, the first 900 frames and the first 1200 frames.
+The results are shown in Fig. \ref{Fig.7}.

-When dealing with the sequences that the number is large, our model solves the background efficiently.
+When dealing with sequences with larger numbers of frames than usual, our model solves the background efficiently.
 Hundreds of frames only cost us dozens of seconds.
 As the number of frames increases, the precision of the extracted background is improved.
-Temporary stay is a problem that exists in most traditional background modeling methods.
-Once a person stays in a place for a while, he may be considered as a part of background in a short video.
-We can also see from the experiment that, as the number of the frames increases, the temporary stay is solved perfectly.
-The experiment on the 'Hall' sequence just illustrates this.
-The person is regarded as background in the first period (300 frames), and is removed from the background after he goes away.
-We can also see from the result that, the time consumption is not linear with the number of the frames.
-In fact, the property of the video affects the speed.
-On one hand, the uncertainty of background caused by the temporary stay may cost some time.
-In the experiment on 'ForegroundAperture', the person who lies on the table goes away after around the 500th frame.
-The process of the first 300 frames is pretty quick because all these frames are almost the same.
-The other three periods spend so much time to decide whether this person belongs to the background or not.
-This is also true for the last period (1200 frames) of the experiment on the 'Lobby' sequence.
-On the other hand, the situation of the foreground and the noise also influences the time consumption.
-The waving trees in the 'Campus' sequence and the person in the 'Moved Object' sequence really take us some time to get rid of them in the process of extracting the background.
+Temporary static motion is a problem that exists in most traditional background modeling methods.
+Once a person remains at a particular spot for a while, he may be considered a part of the background in a short video sequence.
+In our experiments, as the number of frames increases, the problem of temporary stay is perfectly solved, as illustrated in the results on the "Hall" sequence.
+We can also see that the time consumption is non-linear with the number of frames.
+On one hand, the uncertainty of a background created by the temporary stay may cost some additional time.
+On the other hand, the foreground content and noise also influence the time consumption.